-Upon receipt of your signed vehicle documentation, Nationwide Vehicle Contracts will contact the dealer to confirm your vehicle has landed.
-We can only book your delivery once your vehicle has arrived with the dealer as all vehicles must undergo a Pre Delivery Inspection (PDI) at the dealership before delivery can be arranged.
+Upon receipt of your signed vehicle documentation, Nationwide Vehicle Contracts will contact the supplying dealership to confirm your vehicle has landed with them.
+We can only book your delivery once your vehicle has arrived with the dealer.

 Once we confirmed your delivery date and the registration of your new vehicle, you will need to arrange your vehicle insurance.

 For vehicles not on a Complete Care package, you are responsible for arranging your own insurance on the vehicle.
 This must be a fully comprehensive insurance policy and the hirer obtaining finance must be the main policy holder or a named driver on the insurance certificate.

 Please note that for business contract hire and personal contract hire agreements, the finance company is the registered owner and keeper of the vehicle.

 It is also worth noting that if you are using an online comparison site to compare insurance quotes, your vehicle registration may not be recognised as most new cars are not registered with the DVLA until the day before delivery.
 When arranging your vehicle insurance, you may need to call and speak to an adviser to arrange cover as some online systems will not identify the registration prior to delivery.

 You can find out more in our insurance guide.

 All our supplying dealerships and delivery agents will be complying with the COVID-19 and the Movement of Vehicles guidance.
 This document produced by the BVRLA, FLA and SMMT lays out the procedure for the delivery and collection of vehicles in line with Coronavirus / COVID-19 precautions and Public Health England guidelines.